 SENATE MAINTAINS STANCE; REPS RAISE HOPE ON 2016 BUDGET PASSAGE

-In an att2016_04_22_81409empt to save the nation from further economic hardships, the Senate on Thursday pleaded with President Muhammadu Buhari to sign the 2016 Appropriation Bill without further delay and send amendments for necessary corrections later.
+In an attempt to save the nation from further economic hardships, the Senate on Thursday pleaded with President Muhammadu Buhari to sign the 2016 Appropriation Bill without further delay and send amendments for necessary corrections later.

 The upper chamber, which had a two-hour stormy closed door session, felt unhappy over delay by the president to assent to the appropriation almost one month after it was passage by the two chambers of the National Assembly.
 It therefore resolved to invoke Section 58 (5) and 59 (4) to override the president’s veto powers.